What Does the Bible Say About Eating Chicken?

 10. Genesis 9:3: “Every moving thing that lives shall be food for you.
 And as I gave you the green plants, I give you everything.”
 After the flood, God tells Noah that all animals are now permissible for food.

-See also What Does the Bible Say About Grief?
+See also What Does the Bible Say About Peace?

 These verses collectively show that while the Bible does not specifically mention eating chicken, it provides principles about food consumption.
 In the Old Testament, there were clear dietary laws, but the New Testament shifts the focus to spiritual matters and the principle of love and consideration in dietary choices.
 The overarching biblical message regarding food, including chicken, is one of freedom, gratitude, and respect for others’ beliefs and practices.